 \section{Introduction}

 Despite their remarkable empirical success, neural networks remain not fully understood from a theoretical standpoint.
 Designing effective architectures often relies on heuristics, and training outcomes can be highly sensitive to initialization and optimization details.
 The rapid growth of model sizes---exemplified by the recent explosion in the size of language and other generative models \citep{kaplan2020scaling}---further complicates efforts to characterize training dynamics and generalization behavior.
-While theoretical work has clarified aspects of overparameterization \citep{neyshabur2018towards} and implicit regularization in gradient descent \citep{soudry2018implicit}, we still lack a unified understanding of how the structure of parameter space shapes the loss landscape and affects optimization.
+While theoretical work has clarified aspects of overparameterization \citep{belkin2019reconciling, neyshabur2019towards} and implicit regularization in gradient descent \citep{soudry2018implicit}, we still lack a unified understanding of how the structure of parameter space shapes the loss landscape and affects optimization.

 This survey proposes parameter space symmetry as a valuable, underexplored perspective for understanding neural networks.
-One of the most important consequences of parameter space symmetry is that it induces nontrivial structure in the level sets of the loss function.
-In overparameterized networks, where many parameter configurations can yield the same function output, the loss landscape often contains minima with high dimension \citep{cooper2018loss}.
+Parameter space symmetries are transformations of neural network parameters that leave the output unchanged, e.g. permuting neurons in a hidden layer (Figure \ref{fig:intro-example}).
+One of the most important consequences of these symmetries is that they induces nontrivial structure in the level sets of the loss function.
+In overparameterized networks, where many parameter configurations can yield the same function output, the loss landscape often contains high dimensional manifolds of global minima \citep{cooper2018loss}.
 Symmetry accounts for much of this degeneracy by mapping parameters within a level set without changing the network’s function.
-For example, permuting neurons in a hidden layer leaves the function unchanged but yields a different point in parameter space (Figure \ref{fig:intro-example}).
 Understanding these equivalence classes is essential for analyzing generalization, optimization dynamics, and the loss landscape in deep learning.